Board of Advisors

 Mr. Mulligan began his career as an intelligence analyst and served in a variety of field and operations management positions.
 While serving oversees in his role as a Senior Representative, he championed development of data analytic technology to discover and disrupt terrorist networks.
 His many recognitions include being awarded the National Intelligence Sustained Superior Service Medal and the Presidential Rank Award, for Meritorious Executive Service.

-A native of Chicago, John received a Bachelor of Arts degree from the University of Notre Dame and an MBA from the University of Florida.
+A native of Chicago, John received his B.A. from the University of Notre Dame and an M.B.A. from the University of Florida.

 James Rickards, JD